ScottLogic/blog/README.md

 __NOTE__: Instructions are work in progress.

+If you plan to use Docker, then you can [skip ahead][install-docker] now!

-The blog consists of static HTML pages with content generated using Jekyll markdown.
+The blog consists of static HTML pages with content generated using:
+- [github-pages][ruby-github-pages] for deployment hooks
+- [Jekyll][jekyll-docs] for static site generation generator
+- [Kramdown][kramdown-syntax] for an extended markdown syntax
+- [Liquid][ruby-liquid] for templating functionality
+- [Nokogiri][ruby-nokogiri] for efficient XML and HTML handling, relying on:
+  - Native XML Parsers
+- [Bundler][ruby-bundler] to manage gems and dependencies
+- [Ruby][ruby-downloads].

+_In theory_, given that you've installed Ruby and Bundler, and that the project contains a valid [Gemfile][project-gemfile], then using Bundler should bring in most of the dependencies automatically, however, due to Nokogiri's reliance on Native XML parsers you may require additional steps.

 ### Docker: